LenhardErwan/InternshipManager/README.md

 To generate the documentation for **InternshipManager** you must use the [*Mkdocs*](https://www.mkdocs.org/).

 ### Build
-To build the documentation open a terminal in the root of the project and do the command `mkdocs build`.
+To build the documentation open a terminal in the root of the project and do the command `mkdocs build`.<br/>
 Once the documentation has been generated, you can access it in the directory /site